MEET OUR INSTRUCTORS & STAFF

 Lynne Haslbeck, Adult Program Dance Captain

 Tammy has been with the Culkin School with its inception and is a member of the National Championship adult ladies ceili team.
 A student of Peggy O’Neill as a child, Tammy brings years of experience to the Culkin School.
 She assists with a number of solo and figures classes and has been helpful in acquiring a “look” for our figures competitors by providing Mary Kay products for all of our team dancers.
+Currently, Tammy is sitting her Grade Exams in order to receive the CLRG Grade Exam Certificate.

 Kelly McGovern began Irish dancing with the Culkin School when she was four years old.
 As a solo dancer, she has competed at the World and North American Championships.
 In college, she was the president of the University of Notre Dame Irish Dance Team, and her team competed in and won the club ceili competition at the 2013 All-Ireland Championships.
 She is now assisting in Culkin School classes from the beginner to championship level.